BodenmillerGroup/steinbock/docs/cli/segmentation.md

-!!! note "Large masks containing more than 65535 objects" As stated in [specifications](../file-types.md#object-masks), only 16-bit masks are supported at this moment.
+!!! note "Large masks containing more than 65535 objects" As stated in [specifications](../file-types.md#object-masks), by default 16-bit masks are supported at this moment.
 This may be problematic for large masks containing more than 2^16 - 1 = 65535 Objects.
 In such situations, there is the option to run the steinbock Docker container with `-e STEINBOCK_MASK_DTYPE=uint32`, for example as shown in #132.
-However, please note that this is considered a "hack" and not sufficiently tested at this point (although I do not expect major problems with this).
+However, please note that this is considered a "hack" and not sufficiently tested at this point.